 Welcome to the seventh edition of the CMS European M&A Outlook, published in association with Mergermarket.

-While the outlook for M&A is broadly negative, executives expect an upsurge in distressed M&A and restructurings arising from deteriorating economic conditions in the coming year.
+Executives fear the European climate will worsen with nearly half of respondents not considering M&A at all.
+Furthermore, 73% of respondents expect the level of European M&A activity to decrease or remain the same over the next 12 months.
+However, while the outlook for M&A is broadly negative, executives expect an upsurge in distressed M&A and restructurings arising from deteriorating economic conditions in the coming year.
 Respondents almost unanimously (95%) expect distressed M&A to rise, with 94% believing that restructurings will increase in number.

 Key findings from our research include:

 - M&A appetite weakens.
 45% of respondents are not considering M&A, compared to only 28% last year.
 Only 27% of respondents to this year’s survey expect the level of M&A activity in Europe to increase over the next 12 months, and just 1% expect it to increase significantly.
 Even those that are open to deals have adopted a more defensive mindset, with a slant towards divestments and bolt-ons rather than transformative deals.